MooersLab/writing-log-odt/README.md

 # writing-log-odt: Writing Log for Open Office

+This document should be readable by OpenOffice, LibreOffice, and MS Word.

 The writing log is a document that is external to the manuscript.
 It is used to store the plans and progress made on a one manuscript.
 It is tool for enhancing your focus and sustaining forward momentum on the writing project.